 - Afonso de Albuquerque;

-Other monuments in Portugal recognized as National Pantheons are the following:
+Other monuments in Portugal recognized as National Pantheons are:

 - Alcobaça Monastery: where Dom Afonso II, Dom Afonso III and Dom Pedro I are buried;

-- Batalha Monastery: where Dom João I and Dona Filipa de Lencastre, Dom Duarte and Dona Leonor de Aragão, Dom Afonso V, Dom João II are buried;
+- Battle Monastery: where Dom João I and Dona Filipa de Lencastre, Dom Duarte and Dona Leonor de Aragão, Dom Afonso V, Dom João II are buried; ;

 - Jerónimos Monastery: where Dom Manuel I, Dom João III, Dom Sebastião and Cardinal Dom Henrique are buried;

-- Monastery of São Vicente de Fora: where Dom João IV and Dom Manuel II are buried, except for the tombs of Dom Pedro IV who is buried in the Petrópolis Cathedral in Brazil, and of Dona Maria I who is buried in the Basilica da Estrela
+- São Vicente de Fora Monastery: where Dom João IV to Dom Manuel II are buried, except for the tombs of Dom Pedro IV who is buried in the Cathedral of Petrópolis in Brazil, and of Dona Maria I who is buried in the Basilica da Estrela.

-Other monuments where Kings and Queens of Portugal are buried, however which are not recognized as National Pantheons are:
+Other monuments where Kings and Queens of Portugal are buried, although they are not recognized as National Pantheons are:

 - Lisbon Cathedral: Tomb of Dom Afonso IV;